Egg salad recipe is the most underrated recipe of all time. It’s simple, easy, healthy, and versatile.

 Can You Freeze Egg Salad?

 Unfortunately, you can’t.
 Eggs, cooked or raw, don’t thaw well after being frozen.
+However, there are other breakfast options for busy mornings, which freeze exceptionally well.

 If you wish to make this salad ahead of time, the best option is to refrigerate it.